lepperm/Learning-Log/_skills/react.md

 Hooks are powerful functions that expose class-like capabilities to functional components.
 The most commonly used hooks are `useState()` and `useEffect()`, and many have direct similarities to class lifecycle methods.

+### Rules

+1. Only call Hooks at the top level
+2. Only call Hooks from React functions

 ### Conversion Reference

 | Classes                                                                              | Hooks                                                                                    |